tigerfarm/tfptaskrouter/README.md

 Dave's status is: Available(oneline)
 Dave is offered the option to Accept or Reject the task.
 The workflow has a Task Reservation Timeout of 10 seconds.
-Dave does not click one of the option with 10 seconds, the reservation times out:
+Dave does not click one of the option within the timeout, the reservation times out:
 > reservation.created: You are reserved to handle a call from: +16505551111
 > Reservation SID: WRdbd876a888b28be2bde65f95d4c93019
 > reservation.task.sid: WT4d990906295fe68dc399bf37b2cbfe5b